affinidi/laravel-socialite-affinidi/README.md

     'redirect' => '/login/affinidi/callback',
 ],
 ```
-4. Create the Login Configuration using [Affinidi Dev Portal](https://portal.affinidi.com/) as illustrated [here](https://docs.affinidi.com/docs/affinidi-login/login-configuration/#using-affinidi-portal).
-You can given name as "Socialite App" and Redirect URIs as per your application specific e.g. "https://<domain-name>/login/affinidi/callback"
+4. Create the Login Configuration as per step [here](#create-affinidi-login-configuration)

 5. Update below environment variables in .env based on the auth credentials obtained from the previous step